-(1) Consultant Clinician/Practitioner / Regional Discipline Lead
+(1) Consultant Clinician/Practitioner / Discipline Lead

-A Consultant Clinician/Practitioner / Regional Discipline Lead will:
+A Consultant Clinician/Practitioner / Discipline Lead will demonstrate all of the following:

 - a) Provide expert specialist consultancy skills with crucial impacts to the industry, the State and possibly the Nation. - b) Be a leading professional specialist. - c) For a Consultant Clinician/Practitioner, the lack of precedent is a major feature of the majority of duties and actions undertaken. - d) Operate in a highly complex or specialised field to establish and/or modify standards, guidelines, concepts, theories, techniques or principles by both critical analysis of new techniques, equipment or programs.